eclipse-keyple/keyple-website/content/learn/user-guide/distributed-json-api.md

 additional custom input data.

-As long as the transaction is not completed, the terminal receives from the server `CMD` JSON objects containing the actions to be performed with the card or the terminal reader.
+As long as the transaction is not completed, the terminal receives from the server `CMD` JSON objects containing the actions to be performed with the card or the terminal's reader.
 The results are sent back to the server in `RESP` JSON objects.

 When the transaction is complete, instead of receiving a `CMD` JSON object, the terminal receives a final